savannainstitute/chestnut-burr-detection-from-drone/README.md

 Segment individual tree canopies from the CHM using a proximity-based watershed algorithm with control markers.

 *Note: In future releases, this step will be replaced with the SEConD model, which will allow canopy segmentation without the need for manually created control markers.
-As for now, tree markers can be manually digitized using leaf-off imagery or collected via RTK GPS.*
+For now, tree markers can be manually digitized using leaf-off imagery or collected via RTK GPS.*

 - **Script:** `canopy_segmentation/segmentation.py`
 - **Sample Data:**